joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 How do you avoid this anti-pattern of relying on automated tools?

 - also complete manual tests &mdash; testing little and often throughout a project, start-end
-- look at the Web Content Accessibility Guidelines 2.2 (WCAG) and start to understand how to test against these guidelines
+- look at the Web Content Accessibility Guidelines 2.2 (WCAG) and start to understand how to test against these guidelines:

-	- there are various <a href="https://www.getstark.co/wcag-explained/perceivable/">'plain language' versions of WCAG 2.2</a> and <a href="https://youtu.be/HtTyRajRuyY?si=wyQqLessqpk02AoL">helpful videos about manual accessibility testing</a> online, if you're finding things confusing
+	- there are various <a href="https://www.getstark.co/wcag-explained/perceivable/">'plain language' versions of WCAG 2.2</a> and <a href="https://youtu.be/HtTyRajRuyY?si=wyQqLessqpk02AoL">helpful videos about manual accessibility testing</a> online, if you're finding things confusing.

 #### User research